hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 </details>

-Clearly, given any layout $L$, we can easily construct its singlevariate function.
-The reverse question is much less trivial: for which functions $f:
+Given any layout $L$, we can easily construct its singlevariate function.
+The reverse question is much less trivial: for which functions $f: \mathbb{N} \to
-\mathbb{N} \to \mathbb{N}$ there is a layout whose singlevariate function is
+\mathbb{N}$ there is a layout whose singlevariate function is $f$?
-$f$?

 In the next section, we will discuss a general question regarding the canonical functions.
 For a function $f: [0, M) \to \mathbb{N}$, we say that $L$ *admits*